mrudul-UmassD/smart_sprint_adduser/README.md

 Your Name - [Your GitHub](https://github.com/yourusername)

-## GitHub Integration
+## GitHub Workflow

-This project has been configured with GitHub templates and workflows for better collaboration and continuous integration.
-The repository includes:

-- Issue templates for bug reports and feature requests
-- Pull request templates
-- GitHub Actions for CI/CD
-- Dependabot for automatic dependency updates
-- Contributing guidelines
-- Security policy

-For more information, see the CONTRIBUTING.md file.
+This project includes GitHub Actions workflows for CI/CD, templates for issues and pull requests, and guidelines for contributing.
+The templates and workflows help standardize the development process and ensure code quality.